About Will Manning

 As of January 2018 Heartwood Forge relocated to beautiful East Tennessee, situated on Main Street in Jonesborough - the oldest town in the state - just miles from the Appalachian trail, where Georgia black mutts, Daisy and Jack, keep us company.”

 About Heartwood Forge

 As trees age, the centers of each trunk become part of a great transformation.
-No longer necessary for sap production and storing energy, the cells of the interiors age, leaving a material known and appreciated for its strength and lasting.
-This shift in function accommodates continued growth of the tree by providing needed structure as the tree ages.
+No longer necessary for sap production and storing energy, the cells of the interiors start leaving a material known for its strength and durability.
+This shift in function accommodates continued growth of the tree by providing needed structure as age takes its toll.
 This is heartwood.